-Three conclusions may be drawn from these trade study results with CFWJ APG injection: 1) The injection of CFWJ placed slightly downstream of the separation onset point is most effective and efficient to remove flow separation in adverse pressure gradients.
 2) The distance between the injection and suction slot needs to be long enough so that the CFWJ can be fully mixed with the main flow to transfer the energy.
-3) When the injection is located at the desirable position slightly downstream of the separation onset point and the mixing distance is sufficiently long, the injection effect is dominant and the suction has a weak coupling effect, but primarily serves to withdraw the mass flow as the source for the injection.
+3) When the injection is located at the desirable position slightly downstream of the separation onset point and the mixing distance is sufficiently long, the injection effect is dominant, and the suction has a weak coupling effect but primarily serves to withdraw the mass flow as the source for the injection.

-4.3 Injection in Favorable Pressure Gradients
+C. Injection in Favorable Pressure Gradients

 When the CFWJ suction is placed near the separation onset location, the CFWJ injection will be placed upstream in the region of the favorable pressure gradient.
 This section is to conduct the trade study with the injection located in the FPG region.
 Similar to the last section, the trade study also consists of two parts: injection and suction location studies.
-The slot size of 0.5%c for injection, 0.7%c for suction and C{μ} of 0.77% are used for all the cases.
+The slot size of 0.5%c for injection and 0.7%c for suction and $C{\mu}$ of 0.77% are used for all the cases.

-4.3.1 Suction Location Trade Study
+1. Suction Location Trade Study

-Fig. 12 shows the various suction locations for the trade studies: Case 8, 9, 10, 11, 12, and 13, which have the injection location fixed at the FPG position of 50%c and the suction is varied in the region of APG at 67.5%c, 70%c, 72%c, 75%c, 80%c, and 90%c.
+Figure 12 shows the various suction locations for the trade studies: cases 8, 9, 10, 11, 12, and 13, which have the injection location fixed at the FPG position of 50%c and the suction varied in the region of APG at 67.5, 70, 72, 75, 80, and 90%c.